-Overpower's main purpose is in buffing Mortal Strike, but it also serves an important purpose in filling global cooldowns with a free attack, delaying Rage expenditure and giving time for autoattacks to generate more.
+Overpower's main purpose is in buffing Mortal Strike and Cleave, but it also serves an important purpose in filling global cooldowns with a free attack, delaying Rage expenditure and giving time for autoattacks to generate more.
 The cooldown is reset by Tactician, adding a dynamic flow to the rotation.

-Execute serves as the most powerful Rage spender, only usable on targets under 20% health.
-In addition, it inflicts Deep Wounds, allowing it to supplement or replace Mortal Strike entirely.
-It is the main ability used once the enemy enters a weakened state, with the Rage refund mechanic allowing you to maintain pressure until the target is defeated.
+Execute serves as the most powerful Rage spender, normally only usable on targets under 20% health.
+It is the main ability used once the enemy enters a weakened state, with the Rage refund mechanic helping maintain the high Rage cost until the target is defeated.

 Slam is your main filler, typically used only when nothing else is available, giving it an important role in Rage management.
 Recognizing when to use it and when to save that Rage for more important abilities is a crucial part of playing Arms effectively.

-Whirlwind primarily fills the multitarget role, dealing low damage, but to all nearby targets instead of only one or two.
+Whirlwind primarily fills the multitarget role, dealing low damage, but to all nearby targets instead of only one or two, although with Fervor of Battle talented, it also replaces Slam as the main filler.
 Like Slam, knowing when and when not to use this is paramount to managing Rage and maintaining a smooth rotation.